xming13/notes/javascript/array.md

 array.includes(`itemToSearch`) returns a boolean whether array contains `itemToSearch`.

-`includes` returns `true` as soon as `itemToSearch` is found, and skip evaluating the rest of the elements.
+`includes` returns `true` as soon as `itemToSearch` is found, and skips evaluating the rest of the elements.

 ```
 arr.includes(x); // good